constup/cookbook-nestjs-typescript/README.md

 ### JetBrains HTTP Client tests

-Each example is covered with `*.http` file which can be opened in and used by JetBrains tools (WebStorm, PHPStorm).
+Each example is covered with `*.http` file which can be opened in and used by JetBrains IDEs (WebStorm, PHPStorm).

 ## Long description